thiagosch/Search-for-words/README.md

 # Search-for-words

-Search for words in .txt files and then stores them in a file with the number of occurences.
+## Search for words in .txt files and then stores them in a file with the number of occurences.

-Usage
+### Usage:
-put your .txt files into the folder "txtToRead" and execute "phyton.py", the list of words and the number of aparitions are saved in "list.csv"
+put your .txt files into the folder "txtToRead" and execute "phyton.py", the list of words and the number of aparitions are saved in "list.csv".

 example of list.csv
 ```sh